smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 5 Beijing  large    121
     ## 6 Beijing  small     56

-since there are only a handful of rows, a bit harder to see - let’s try the built-in IRIS data
+Since there are only a handful of rows, a bit harder to see - let's try the built-in "iris" data

 ``` r
 iris